DevOps-learninig-org/killerkoda-DevOps-practice/Linux/common/coreutils.md

 </details><br>

 Task list:
-- Learn more about GNU coreutils
+- Learn more about GNU coreutils and util-linux
-- Try to execute all GNU Coreutils tools
+- Try to execute all GNU Coreutils and util-linux tools

 <details><summary>Hints for the task</summary>
 <pre>